Where to find Cyber Monday deals

 1. Know what you need in advance

-While PC Gamer will be bringing you the best deals we can find on monitors, you need to decide whether or not you're buying at the right price for you.
-Looking at price comparison sites like CamelCamelCamel can give you a sense of your chosen monitor's price history, and whether or not you're actually getting a good deal.
-It's often tempting to hold out for the 'lowest price ever' but our advice is to just look for a decent saving and not get too hung up on the screen hitting rock bottom, because that might not happen during Cyber Monday and—before you know it—the gaming monitor of your dreams is back up to full price.
+While PC Gamer will be bringing you the best deals we can find on RAM, you need to decide whether or not you're buying at the right price for you.
+Looking at price comparison sites like CamelCamelCamel can give you a sense of your chosen kit's price history, and whether or not you're actually getting a good deal.
+It's often tempting to hold out for the 'lowest price ever' but our advice is to just look for a decent saving and not get too hung up prices hitting rock bottom.